English and Latin Instructor

 - An Intermediate Reader of Renaissance Latin.
 Platina's Lives of the Popes.
 Faenum: 2017.
 (Digital copy available here for free.)
 Co-authored with the students of his Renaissance Latin seminar: A. Berman, P. Croak, D. Gridley, S. Herrera, J. Lee, G. Rigby, G. Sommer, K. Ueno, and J. Wittemore.

-- "Spoken Latin in the Works of C.S.
+- “The Unbearable Lightness of Ovid” (In Medias Res)."Spoken Latin in the Works of C.S.
 Lewis" (In Medias Res)

 Peer-Reviewed Academic Articles:

 - “Ancient Biography and the Italian Renaissance: Old Models and New Developments,” pp. 563- 574 in Koen De Temmerman, ed., The Oxford Handbook of Ancient Biography (Oxford, 2020) .